tasb/terraform-fundamentals/labs/lab07.md

 The action `Post PR comment` will post a comment on the Pull Request with the output of the Terraform Plan.

 This is a good option for you to take a decision about proceed with the merge or not.

+Now it's time for you to merge the Pull Request.

 ## Conclusion